 You are brand spanking new in business.

 If you are not really in business yet...

 If you haven't really sold anything...

-If you have a "great idea" but don't have a marketing plan in mind, a budget to launch, a team and/or the patience and aptitude to buckle down and focus on growing your business with a good bit of lost sleep, trial and error, research, false starts, re-starts, and do-overs, Infusionsoft is probably over-kill.
+If you have a "great idea" but don't have a marketing plan in mind, a budget to launch, a team and/or the patience and aptitude to buckle down and focus on growing your business with a good bit of lost sleep, trial and error, research, false starts, re-starts, and do-overs, Keap is a great place to start.
 (Refer to my Resources page for ideas on other tools to help you grow.)